-The IETF Standards Track solution for MPLS Transport Profile (MPLS-TP) Linear Protection is provided in RFC 6378 [RFC6378], draft-ietfmpls-psc-updates [I-D.ietf-mpls-psc-updates] and draft-ietf-mpls-tppsc-itu [I-D.ietf-mpls-tp-psc-itu].
+The IETF Standards Track solution for MPLS Transport Profile (MPLS-TP) Linear Protection is provided in [RFC6378], [RFC7271], and [RFC7324].

 This document describes the pre-standard implementation of MPLS-TP Linear Protection that has been deployed by several network operators using equipment from multiple vendors.
-At the time of publication these pre-standard implementations were still in operation carrying live traffic.
+At the time of publication, these pre-standard implementations were still in operation carrying live traffic.

-This implementation was considered in the MPLS WG, however a different path was chosen.
+This implementation was considered in the MPLS WG; however, a different path was chosen.

 This document may be useful in the future if a vendor or operator is trying to interwork with a different vendor or operator who has deployed the pre-standard implementation, and it provides a permanent record of the pre-standard implementation.
-It is also worth noting that the experience gained during deployment of the implementations of this document was used to refine [I-D.ietf-mpls-tp-psc-itu].
+It is also worth noting that the experience gained during deployment of the implementations of this document was used to refine [RFC7271].

 MPLS-TP is defined as the transport profile of MPLS technology to allow its deployment in transport networks.
-A typical feature of a transport network is that it can provide fast protection switching for end-to-end or segments.
-The protection switching time is generally required to be less than 50ms to meet the strict requirements of services such as voice, private line, etc.
+A typical feature of a transport network is that it can provide fast protection switching for end-to-end transport paths and transport path segments.
+The protection-switching time is generally required to be less than 50 ms to meet the strict requirements of services such as voice, private line, etc.

-The goal of a linear protection switching mechanism is to satisfy the requirement of fast protection switching for an MPLS-TP network.
-Linear protection switching means that, for one or more working transport entities (working paths), there is one protection transport entity (protection path), which is disjoint from any of working transport entities, ready to take over the service transmission when a working transport entity has failed.
+The goal of a linear protection-switching mechanism is to satisfy the requirement of fast protection switching for an MPLS-TP network.
+Linear protection switching means that, for one or more working transport entities (working paths), there is one protection transport entity (protection path), which is disjoint from any of the working transport entities, ready to take over the service transmission when a working transport entity has failed.

-This document specifies a 1+1 unidirectional protection switching mechanism for unidirectional transport entity (either point-to-point or point-to-multipoint) as well as a bidirectional point-to-point transport entity, and a 1+1/1:1 bidirectional protection switching mechanism for point-to-point bidirectional transport entity. bidirectional protection switching needs the coordination of the two endpoints of the transport entity, this document also specifies the Automatic Protection Switching (APS) protocol which is used for this purpose.
+This document specifies a 1+1 unidirectional protection-switching mechanism for a unidirectional transport entity (either point to point or point to multipoint) as well as a bidirectional point-to-point transport entity and a 1+1/1:1 bidirectional protection-switching mechanism for a point-to-point bidirectional transport entity.
+Since bidirectional protection switching needs the coordination of the two endpoints of the transport entity, this document also specifies the Automatic Protection Switching (APS) protocol, which is used for this purpose.